playdeezgames/MagnumOpusOfSPLORR/README.md

 - Character
 - Direction
 - Route
+- WinningLocation
-    - Edit for location
+    - set
-    - Delete for location
+    - clear
+    - game is over when player character is at a/the winning location

 ## Deliberate Decisions